pitdicker/pitdicker.github.io/_posts/2020-01-01-Creative-methods-on-interior-mutability-types.md

 Do you know of any other creative methods on interior mutability types?

 ### Revision history
+- 2020-01-03: added 'Temporary lending out a mutable reference to another thread'
 - 2020-01-02: added 'Downgrading a mutable smart pointer'
 - 2020-01-01: `TCell` and `LCell` can also support `as_slice_of_cells`